Hgoatly/RecipesWithout/testing.md

 ## W3C Markup Validation Service:

-- The [W3C-Markup-Validation-Service](https://validator.w3.org/) was used to check that HTML used for the site was compliant with modern standards.
+- The [W3C Markup Validation Service](https://validator.w3.org/) was used to check that HTML used for the site was compliant with modern standards.
 The code passed the validator's tests with no errors:

 There was, however, a warning on all pages that display flash messages.
 This is because that section is empty until the flash images are created by the back end, so the validator thinks that it's an empty section.